 Just as we calculated the assimilation efficiency above, we can also calculate the net production efficiency for any organism.
 This efficiency is equal to the production divided by the assimilation for animals, or the NPP divided by the GPP for plants.
 The "production" here refers to growth plus reproduction.
 In equation form, we have net production efficiency = (production / assimilation), or for plants = (NPP / GPP).
 These ratios measure the efficiency with which an organism converts assimilated energy into primary or secondary production.

 These efficiencies vary among organisms, largely due to widely differing metabolic requirements.
-For instance, on average vertebrates use about 98% of assimilated energy for metabolism, leaving only 2% for growth and reproduction.
+For instance, on average warm-blooded vertebrates such as mammals and birds use about 98% of assimilated energy for metabolism, leaving only 2% for growth and reproduction.
 On average, invertebrates use only ~80% of assimilated energy for metabolism, and thus exhibit greater net production efficiency (~20%) than do vertebrates.
 Plants have the greatest net production efficiencies, which range from 30-85%.
-The reason that some organisms have such low net production efficiencies is that they are homeotherms, or animals that maintain a constant internal body temperature.
-This requires much more energy than is used by poikilotherms, which are organisms that do not regulate their temperatures internally.
+The reason that some organisms have such low net production efficiencies is that they are homeotherms, or animals that maintain a constant internal body temperature (mammals and birds).
+This requires much more energy than is used by poikilotherms, which are also known as "cold-blooded" organisms (all invertebrates, some vertebrates, and all plants, even though plants don't have "blood") that do not regulate their temperatures internally.

 Just as we can build our understanding of a system from the individual to the population to the community, we can now examine whole trophic levels by calculating ecological efficiencies.
 Ecological efficiency is defined as the energy supply available to trophic level N + 1, divided by the energy consumed by trophic level N. You might think of it as the efficiency of hares at converting plants into fox food.
 In equation form for our example, the ecological efficiency = (fox production / hare production).
 Note that the ecological efficiency is a "combined" measure that takes into account both the assimilation and net production efficiencies.
 You can also combine different species of plants and animals into a single trophic level, and then examine the ecological efficiency of for example all of the plants in a field being fed on my all of the different grazers from insects to cows.